Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Set-AzEventHub.md

 ```

 ### -RetentionTimeInHour
-Number of days to retain the events for this Event Hub, value should be 1 to 7 days
+Number of hours to retain the events for this Event Hub.
+This value is only used when cleanupPolicy is Delete.
+If cleanupPolicy is Compaction the returned value of this property is Long.MaxValue

 ```yaml
 Type: System.Int64